aminaahmed33/terraform-aci-network-blueprint/README.md

 - Terraform apply results to confirm successful resource creation
 - Cisco APIC GUI verification to ensure all objects (Tenant, VRF, Bridge Domain, EPGs, and Contracts) are correctly instantiated
 - Cross-check between Terraform state and ACI fabric configuration
+- Terraform destroy output to verify clean removal of all resources

 This ensures that the defined configuration accurately reflects the deployed network state.